liaoyd16/TSP-SA/README.md

 Some sample input files are available in the folder 'sample-input-files'.
 The input files have been created from TSPLIB (http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/).

-This was developed as part of my assignment in course CS6380 - Artificial Intelligence, IIT Madras.
+This was developed as part of my assignment in course CS6380 - Artificial Intelligence, IIT Madras under the guidance of Prof. Deepak Khemani.